With momentum on his side, Kishida ready to roll out key policies on COVID-19 and economy

 Nevertheless, the prime minister is not entirely in the clear and still faces a series of challenges.
 He still needs to lead the party to victory in next year’s Upper House election.
 Additionally, Kishida will need to keep a close eye on intraparty power dynamics, which may soon shift with former Prime Minister Shinzo Abe set to officially become the leader of the party’s largest faction.
 The prime minister’s longevity hinges on not provoking party heavyweights, such as Abe, who could rally their factions against Kishida in the event the prime minister faces headwinds.

-“The basic stance of the Kishida Cabinet, as the prime minister has said, is to listen carefully to the voices of the people and to implement policies with a sense of speed in order to respond to their concerns about the coronavirus, their hopes for economic revival and their sense of crisis about increasingly severe international affairs,” with China and North Korea apparently in mind, Chief Cabinet Secretary Hirokazu Matsuno said Wednesday morning at a news briefing.
+“The basic stance of the Kishida Cabinet, as the prime minister has said, is to listen carefully to the voices of the people and to implement policies with a sense of speed in order to respond to their concerns about the coronavirus, their hopes for economic revival and their sense of crisis about increasingly severe international affairs,” with China and North Korea apparently in mind, said Chief Cabinet Secretary Hirokazu Matsuno said Wednesday morning at a news briefing.

 In the Lower House on Wednesday afternoon, Kishida earned 297 votes for prime minister while outgoing Constitutional Democratic Party of Japan leader Yukio Edano received 108 votes.
 In the Upper House vote, the prime minister received 141 votes and Edano earned 60.